million-views/packages/utils/packages/vite-plugin-run-task/README.md

-# Vite Plugin Hook Task
+# Vite Plugin: Run Task
 A simple plugin to **side run** a `function` during `build` and `serve` phases of Vite, by implementing `configResolved` and `handleHotUpdate` hooks and delegate follow up to a user defined task.